-If the user executes a save or info command, the system encrypts all passwords, for example, MD5 keys, for security reasons.
+Whenever the user executes a save or info command, the system will encrypt all passwords, MD5 keys, and so on for security reasons.
 At present, two algorithms exist.

-The first algorithm is a simple, short key that can be copied and pasted in a different location when the user wants to configure the same password.
+The first algorithm is a simple, short key that can be copied and pasted in a different location when the user needs to configure the same password.
 However, because it is the same password and the hash key is limited to the password/key, even the casual observer will notice that it is the same key.

 The second algorithm is a more complex key, and cannot be copied and pasted in different locations in the configuration file.
-In this case, if the same key or password is used repeatedly in different contexts, each encrypted (hashed) version is different.
+In this case, if the same key or password is used repeatedly in different contexts, each encrypted (hashed) version will be different.